Node Install - Docker Image

 rm ~/sandfly-setup/setup/setup_data/config.node.json

-Once the secret key has been deleted from the server, then you can start the node.
+Once the secret key has been deleted from the server, start the node.

 Start the Node

-At this point you need to decide on how many node containers to start, but at least one needs to be running in order for Sandfly to function.
+At this point determine how many node containers to start.
+At least one needs to be running for Sandfly to function.

 Start One Node Container